 - Brush twice a day and floss daily

-If you do get bleeding gums while pregnant despite all of this, don’t hesitate to see your dentist.
+If you do get bleeding gums while pregnant despite all of this, don't hesitate to see your dentist.
 Medicaid is free for pregnant women under a certain income level in most states and covers dental treatment.
-Ask about your options for keeping your child on Medicaid or CHIP after your pregnancy.
+Ask about your options for keeping your child on Medicaid or CHIP after your pregnancy, and read our article on Medicare and Medicaid dental coverage.

 For more information about overall oral health during pregnancy, including bleeding or sore gums, the American Dental Association has some useful resources here.